-Myers+Chang will be closed for a Private Event on Friday, Oct.
-15th.
+Myers+Chang will be closed Thursday, Dec.
+15th for a private event.

 Thank you for joining us for a virtual cooking class!
 If a PDF of these instructions is helpful, click here or scroll to the link at the bottom of the page.

 1 pound ground pork

 6-8 large napa cabbage leaves, sliced thin

 ½ bunch garlic chives, roughly chopped

 3 tablespoons soy sauce

 Place cabbage in a large bowl with salt.
 Toss well and set aside for 10 minutes.

 In a large bowl, combine the ground pork, garlic chives, soy sauce, ginger and sesame oil and use your hands to mix the ingredients thoroughly together.
 Set aside.

 Take the cabbage in your hands and squeeze as hard as you can.
 You will be amazed by the amount of water that